billniebel/a-bit-about/_posts/2024-10-23-River-Road.md

   <a href='https://mceo.maps.arcgis.com/apps/View/index.html?appid=d8a8b4c8f28446f2ba40d371723c1c18'>
     <img src="{{ site.baseurl }}/images/mceo-mc2mrs.png" alt="mc2mrs"/>
   </a>
-  <figcaption>With this map, the Montgomery County Engineer's Office (MCEO) combines current features of Montgomery County
+  <figcaption>In this map, the Montgomery County Engineer's Office (MCEO) combines current features of Montgomery County
 with an overlay showing the two original surveys from the very early 1800s.
-Click this image — or the equivalent link 5 below — to go directly to the actual, active page.
+Click this screenshot — or the equivalent link 5 below — to go directly to its actual, active page.
   </figcaption>
 </figure>

-<a href='{{ site.baseurl }}/_posts/2024-10-25-surveys.html'>Click here for more explanation of the surveys represented on this map.</a>

-Let's focus here on the yellow area at middle bottom of this map, which is now south of Miamisburg.

-A bit of explanation.
+In way of understanding this quicker:
 The solid black line shows the Montgomery County border.
+Two different surveys covered more than just Montgomery County was included in two different surveys, one of either side of the Miami River.
+Survey townships don't coincide exactly with today's administrative townships within the county.
-The variously colored jigsaw puzzle pieces are the townships as surveyed any part of which overlap Montgomery County.
+The variously colored jigsaw puzzle pieces are the townships as surveyed, with only those shown as needed to color code the county map.
 These are labeled in yellow bordered in black.
 Today's Montgomery County administrative/governmental townships are labeled only approximately in solid black, but their borders aren't shown.
 To be clear, there's no certain connection between the survey and administrative townships.

+Let's focus here on the yellow area at middle bottom of this map, which is now south of Miamisburg.

-Notice that these labels have a similar format on either side of the Miami River but have different formats on the two sides.
-(More on this soon.)
+(Notice that these labels have a similar format on either side of the Miami River but have different formats on the two sides.
+More on those surveys in

-labeled with places, roads, and <i>governmental townships</i> as they are <i>now</i>, and overlays <i>survey townships</i> as they were <i>surveyed then</i> and shown in separate colors.

-… included where Miamisburg would soon afterward be built, and especially the land immediately south.
+<a href='{{ site.baseurl }}/_posts/2024-10-25-surveys.html'>the next blog post</a>.)

 # PLSS Townships
 The survey term _township_ here differs from its use as the more usual governmental division.